Skip to content ↓

 Any young person can do their DofE – regardless of ability, gender, background or location.
 Achieving an Award isn’t a competition or about being first.
 It’s all about setting personal challenges and pushing personal boundaries.

-Through a DofE programme young people have fun, make friends, improve their self-esteem and build confidence.
-They gain essential skills and attributes for work and life such as resilience, problem-solving, team-working, communication and drive, enhancing CVs and uni and job applications.
+Through a DofE programme, young people have fun, make friends, improve their self-esteem and build confidence.
+They gain essential skills and attributes for work and life, such as resilience, problem-solving, team-working, communication and drive, enhancing CVs and uni and job applications.
 Top employers recognise the work-ready skills Award holders bring to their business.

 The DofE licenses organisations that work with young people to run DofE programmes, such as schools, colleges, youth groups and clubs.
-Through the Licensed Organisation (LO) young people (or their parents / carers) pay for a Participation Place and are supported by Leaders who support them through their programmes, helping them to choose their activities, set their objectives and achieve their Award.
+Through the Licensed Organisation (LO), young people (or their parents / carers) pay for a Participation Place and are supported by leaders who support them through their programmes, helping them to choose their activities, set their objectives and achieve their Award.

 The Duke of Edinburgh’s Award is a registered charity, funded by donations, Participation Places and licences.
 The charity works with LOs across the UK to increase opportunities for young people to gain the benefits of doing their DofE.